 Pre-Listing Inspection and Repairs

 Before putting your home on the market, some sellers opt for a pre-listing inspection.
 This step isn’t required, but it can be a helpful move.
-A pre-listing inspection can give you a clearer picture of potential issues that might come up during a buyer’s inspection.
-By knowing what to expect, you can address repairs in advance and avoid last-minute surprises.
+A pre-listing inspection can give you a clearer picture of potential issues that may arise during a buyer’s inspection.
+By knowing what to expect, you can address repairs in advance and avoid last-minute surprises or be prepared for them to come up during the buyer’s inspection.
 Plus, fixing things ahead of time can prevent buyers from requesting credits or concessions to cover repair costs later on.

 Handling repairs upfront can also help your home make a great first impression when it hits the market.
 Simple fixes or upgrades can go a long way in boosting your home’s appeal to potential buyers.
 Your agent can guide you through this process, offering advice on what’s worth your time and money, whether fresh paint, small cosmetic repairs, or more significant improvements.

 If you’d rather skip the inspection, your real estate agent will still be there to help.
-They can offer insights into what buyers are looking for in the San Diego market and point out any areas that might need attention.
+They can offer insights into what buyers are looking for in the San Diego market and highlight any areas that may need attention.
 Focusing on the right upgrades boosts your home’s value and maximizes your return on investment.

 Home Staging: Making Your San Diego Home Stand Out